YottaDB/YDBDoc/ProgGuide/isv.rst

 .. note::
    The difference between $STACK and $ESTACK is that $ESTACK may appear as an argument of the NEW command.
 NEWing $ESTACK resets its value to zero (0), and can be useful to set up a layered error trapping mechanism.

-The value of $STACK is "absolute" since the start of a YottaDB/GT.M. process, whereas the value of $ESTACK is "relative" to the most recent "anchoring point".
+The value of $STACK is "absolute" since the start of a YottaDB. process, whereas the value of $ESTACK is "relative" to the most recent "anchoring point".

 For examples on the use of special variable $STACK, see “$STack()”.